First Grade Reading Curriculum

 Systematic Instruction

 Ever heard that more reading produces better readers?
 Perhaps in some cases, but in general, there’s much more to it than that.
-There’s overwhelming evidence that students need systematic instruction on phonemic awareness (the separate sounds within words), the sound symbol connection (phoneme to grapheme), finding patterns in letter sequences, and recognizing meaningful word components like prefixes, suffixes, and roots (morphemes).
+There’s overwhelming evidence that students need systematic instruction on phonemic awareness (the separate sounds within words), phonics (phoneme to grapheme), and common spelling patterns.

 Research-based Instruction

-Research matters, and the preponderance of research shows that phonemic awareness/phonics-based reading instruction at the earliest ages opens the greatest opportunity for reading success.
+Research matters, and the preponderance of research shows that phonemic awareness/phonics-based reading programs at the earliest ages open the greatest opportunity for reading success.
 Schools that operate on “tradition” or “assumptions” rather than scientific research will likely miss the mark.
 At The Academy of Scholars, we rely exclusively on research-based reading instruction methodologies.

 Attention to All Aspects of Reading

 Some programs drill phonemic awareness so that students can identify sounds in isolation.
 This is a crucial first step, but just because a student can recognize the different sounds within a word doesn’t mean they can sequence them together properly.
-There must be an emphasis on sound sequencing, recognition of common letter patterns, direct instruction on recurring units of language (like prefixes and suffixes), and sight word practice for fluency.
+There must be an emphasis on sound sequencing, recognition of common spelling patterns, direct instruction on recurring units of language, and practice in order to achieve optimal reading accuracy and fluency.

-Beyond that, students need to be reading enough to become fluent.
+Beyond that, students need plenty of exposure to reading content to become proficient readers.
 They also need to build vocabulary, learn sentence structure, and deepen their subject matter knowledge.
 Without these reading comprehension strategies for first graders, students will lag in deriving meaning from text.

 Teacher Training